azizkhanp/interview-questions/README.md

 How many EBS volumes can we attach to a single EC2?
 24 What happens to my data when EC2 is terminated?
-If U check "Delete on termination" then data will be deleted
+If U check "Delete on termination" then data will be deleted Why I'm not able to login EC2?
+Why my Ec2 not pinging?
+VPC components:
+  vpc :
+  subnets:
+     IP address range in VPC
+     you can create multiple subnets within a VPC, they are associated with different availability zones. route table:
+     It controls traffic b/w subnets within VPC and the internet.
+     Each subnet must be associated with an RT that specifies the routing rules.
+  Internet Gateway:
+      Virtual router that connects a VPC to the internet NAT gateway: (N/W Add Translation)
+     It provides internet access for private instances without exposing their IP add to the public Security Groups:
+  SG acts as a virtual firewall for your instances.
+They control inbound and outbound traffic based on user-defined rules.
+ Network ACL:
+    They are subnet-level firewalls that control inbound and outbound traffic at the subnet level.

 1.Route53 type
 public hosted zone -- traffic is routed on the internet